 What Are The Uses Of Acitretin?

-Acitretin (a vitamin A derivative (retinoid)) is primarily used for the treatment of Severe psoriasis.
+Acitretin, a vitamin A derivative (retinoid), is primarily used for the treatment of severe psoriasis in adults.

 Some other uses of Acitretin are: